 Don't worry, you probably won't mind the drenching.
-Afternoon temperatures in April (Thailand's hottest month) regularly rise above 100 degrees Fahrenheit.
+Afternoon temperatures in April (Thailand's hottest month) regularly rise above 100-degrees Fahrenheit.

-When Is Songkran?
+When Is It?

-The Thailand water festival officially runs for three days starting on April 13th and finishing on April 15th.
-Opening ceremonies begin in the morning of April 13.
+Songkran was once based on the lunar calendar, however, now the dates are fixed.
+The Thailand water festival officially runs for three days starting on April 13 and finishing on April 15.
+Opening ceremonies begin on the morning of April 13.

 Although the festival is officially only three days long, many people take off from work and stretch the festival into as long as six days — particularly in tourist places such as Chiang Mai and Phuket.
 Check guest reviews and prices for Chiang Mai hotels on TripAdvisor.

-Where to Celebrate the Thailand Water Festival?
+Where to Celebrate

 Smaller towns and provinces may celebrate in a more traditional manner with the focus being on temple activities rather than drunken revelry.
 For a more traditional experience, consider visiting Isaan — Thailand's largest region in the northeast that receives fewer tourists than it should.

-Nightlife rages during the festival.
+Chiang Mai is certainly the place to be for the wildest water festival celebration.
+Nightlife rages that week.
 Expect huge crowds and gridlock traffic around the Old City moat.
-Tha Pae Gate will be the epicenter, with people using the moat or hoses provided by bars to fill their buckets and water pistols.
+Tha Pae Gate will be the epicenter, with people using the moat or hoses provided by bars to fill their buckets and water weaponry.

 Transportation from Bangkok to Chiang Mai gets very busy in the days leading up to Songkran.
 You'll need to arrive days in advance to find accommodation within the Old City near the action.
 Book your departure ticket early if you expect to leave directly after the celebration.

 Authorities drain the rancid water from the moat and refill it with cleaner water before the festival begins.
-Regardless, the water is anything but potable and you'll probably end up swallowing a fair amount by accident.
+Regardless, the water is anything but potable, and you'll probably end up swallowing a fair amount by accident.
 Make sure your travel vaccinations for Asia are up to date!
 Water-borne viruses such as conjunctivitis (pink eye) and stomach problems are common after the festival.

 - Songkran has claimed more than its share of cameras and phones.
 As mentioned above, either waterproof everything or leave all valuables at your hotel.

-- Accommodation and transportation in Chiang Mai reach completely full capacity.
+- Accommodation and transportation in Chiang Mai reach full capacity.
 You need to arrive early for any hope of finding a place to stay near the action.

 - Drunken revelry is a big part of the Thailand water festival.
 Expect hordes of people dancing and drinking in the streets.
 The local government in Chiang Mai has cracked down more and more on drunken behavior in public.
-During the 2016 Songkran celebration, a British man was arrested for taking off his shirt!
+You could be fined.

 - Keep a good attitude!
 Fun-loving Thais and tourists are going to splash you with water — don't get mad or feel singled out.
 The wet mayhem is part of the celebration.
 Don't go if you do not plan to participate.